temporalio/documentation/docs/go-error-handling.md

 An activity, or child workflow, might fail and you could handle errors differently based on different error cases.
-If the activity returns an error as `errors.New()` or `fmt.Errorf()`, those errors will be converted to `workflow.ApplicationError` and wrapped inside `workflow.ActivityTaskError`.
+If the activity returns an error as `errors.New()` or `fmt.Errorf()`, those errors will be converted to `workflow.ApplicationError` and wrapped inside `workflow.ActivityTaskError` or `workflow.ChildWorkflowExecutionError`.
 If the activity returns an error as
 `temporal.NewApplicationError("erroro message", false, details)`, that error will also be converted to `*temporal.ApplicationError`.
 There are other types of errors such as `workflow.TimeoutError`, `workflow.CanceledError` and `workflow.PanicError`.
 Following is an example of what your error code might look like: